 Mobility Coordinator, Head of the School of Polish Law, assistant professor at the Faculty of Law at University of Warsaw.
 Starting from 2015 Board Member of the European University Centre at Peking University.
 Since 2014 Academic Guardian of Warsaw Beijing Forum Youth for Business – project co-organized by the Faculty of Law and Administration and School of Law China University of Political Science and Law.
 Last five years acting as an judicial assistant in Labour Law, Social Security and Public Affairs Chamber in the Supreme Court.
 PhD at the Faculty of Law and Administration, University of Warsaw, dissertation accepted (with distinction) in 2010.
 MA at the Faculty of Law and Administration, University of Warsaw, 2006.
 Diploma in an Introduction to English Law and the Law of the European Union, University of Cambridge, 2006.
 Author of inter alia Jurisdiction in employment matters according to 44/2001 Regulation, Wolters 2011 and Collective Labour Law.
 Case-law, CH Beck 2010 (both in Polish).
 Visiting professor in Ljubljana, Zagreb, Sofia and Beijing.
 In 2014 awarded in the Mentoring programme of the Foundation for Polish Science (Mentor – prof. Teun Jaspers University of Amsterdam).

 Researcher at the Department of Public Health at the Medical University in Warsaw.
 In 2002 graduated from International Master of Public Health studies at Maastricht University, the Netherlands.
 In 2009 appointed as a Director of Corporate Prevention in LUX MED, the largest private healthcare provider, part of BUPA, the largest international medical group.
+Since 2017 Director of the National Institute of Public Health – National Institute of Hygiene (NIPH – NIH).
 The main areas of research are health needs assessment of the working population and optimization of healthcare system.

 Monday, 16:45 -18:15, Collegium Iuridicum III, room 312